Got to leave Ipoh soon? Don’t know what to buy in Ipoh? Stop by any of these places first and pick up the best Ipoh biscuits and souvenirs!

 With RayTheTour, you can customise your itinerary to include Ipoh, Taiping, Sitiawan, Kuala Kangsar, etc. As well as take a day trip to Cameron Highlands.

-Book RayTheTour private tour service through our WhatsApp or Facebook Messenger!
+Book RayTheTour private tour service through WhatsApp!

 Further reading: